 - Release Date: December 29, 2012

-Why It’s Worth Playing: For Saint Seiya fans, this is a golden opportunity to step into the cloth of your favorite character and relive those larger-than-life battles.
+Why It’s Worth Playing: Ultimate Cosmo translates the spectacle of Saint Seiya into a tangible, playable experience.
+Even newcomers can appreciate the fluid combat and visually striking battles.
+It proves that a handheld fighter can feel as grand and dramatic as its source material—without ever losing the charm that made the series iconic.
+For Saint Seiya fans, this is a golden opportunity to step into the cloth of your favorite character and relive those larger-than-life battles.

 Ultraman Fighting Evolution 0